DEFEND YOUR DATA:

 - Don’t open attachments claiming to contain pertinent information about how to protect yourself from the disease.

-- Never click links and enter your email password to read more.
+- Never click links or enter your email password to read more.

 - Be wary of emails claiming to be from the Centers for Disease Control and Prevention (CDC) or “experts” claiming to have important information.
 At WVU, coronavirus.wvu.edu is your official source of information.

 - Disregard fake charities claiming to be collecting money for medical supplies.
-If someone is pressuring you to send cash or gift cards immediately, don’t do it.
+Ignore anyone who is pressuring you to send cash or gift cards immediately.

 - Avoid purchasing products claiming to be virus treatments from these seven companies the Federal Trade Commission has identified.

 - Be cautious when purchasing personal protective equipment such as N95 respirator masks, gowns or COVID-19 testing kits.
 Check the CDC website to make sure the item is NIOSH-approved.
-Especially avoid unprompted solicitations to purchase large quantities of these products.
+Be wary of unprompted solicitations to purchase large quantities of these products.

 - Ignore online offers for vaccinations.
-There are currently no vaccines or treatments.
+There is no vaccine.

 - Avoid promotions to invest in products or services that can detect, prevent or cure the virus.